MidLevel/Ruffles/README.md

 #### ReliableSequencedFragmented
 All messages are guaranteed to be delivered with the order also being guaranteed, duplicates are dropped.
 Uses a fixed sliding window.
 Allows large messages to be fragmented.
 #### Unreliable
-Delivery is not guaranteed, nor is the order.
+Delivery is not guaranteed nor is the order.
 Duplicates are dropped.
 #### UnreliableOrdered
 Delivery is not guaranteed but the order is.
-Older packets and duplicate packets are dropped.
+Older packets and duplicates are dropped.
 #### UnreliableRaw
 Delivery is not guaranteed nor is the order.
 Duplicates are not dropped.
 #### UnconnectedMessages
 Raw UDP packets that does not require a connection.
 #### ReliableOrdered
 All messages are not guaranteed to be delivered.
 If you send multiple messages, at least one is guranteed to arrive.
 If you send a single message, it is guaranteed to arrive.
-Messages will always been in order.
+Messages will always be in order.
 Duplicates are dropped.
 #### ReliableFragmented
 All messages are guaranteed to be delivered, the order is not guaranteed, duplicates are dropped.
 Uses a fixed sliding window.
 Allows large messages to be fragmented.

 ### Threading
-Ruffles is nativley multi threaded and uses a background worker thread by default to handle network I/O.
+Ruffles is natively multi threaded and uses a background worker thread by default to handle network I/O.

 ### Thread Safe
 All public APIs in Ruffles are designed to be thread safe and can be accessed from any thread.